milkbottledude/woodlands-jb_tracker/README.md

 10                   total_box_area += box_area
 ```

-I do the same thing as in Chapter 3.1, checking whether the centre coordinates lie below or above the curve (Lines 1-7).
-However, unlike in [splittingroad_&_preprocessing.py LINK HEREEEEEEEEEEE](), I don't classify the coordinates on the road to Woodlands.
+I do the same thing as in Chapter 3.1, checking whether the centre coordinates lie below ⬇️ or above ⬆ the curve (Lines 1-7).
+However, unlike in [splittingroad_&_preprocessing.py](python_scripts/splittingroad_&_preprocessing.py), I don't classify the coordinates on the road to Woodlands.

 Thats because I'm only analysing data of congestion going into Johor as of now.
-So in this case, if the coordinate lies above the curve, I ignore it.
+So in this case, if the coordinate lies above the curve, I ignore it 🙈.
 You can see this in Line 8, where I only process the data if actual_y < y.

-In Line 9, I calculate the area of the bounding box by multiplying the width of the box (numbers[3]) by its height (numbers[4]).
+In Line 9, I calculate the area of the bounding box by multiplying the width ↔️ of the box(numbers[3]) by its height ↕️ (numbers[4]).
 Then I add the area to the total_box_area variable.
 This will represent how much congestion is present in that image.
-Greater area = Greater congestion
+Greater area = Greater congestion.

 ```
 11           area_dict[day][time][0] += total_box_area